We have volunteers in Chipping Campden who can offer support on various tasks if you are unable to manage.

 If you live in any of the following areas, please contact them for volunteer help.
-Otherwise contact the Hub via our Contact Form or T: 01386 291005
+Otherwise contact the Hub using the eMail link below or by telephoning us.

 Helping people in Aston Road, Grevel Lane, The Bratches, Kingcombe Lane (Campden Yurts) and the Paul's Pike Cottages.